About Adam Hartley

 Dr Adam Hartley MBBS PhD BSc(Hons) DIC PGCert FRCP FESC is a Consultant Cardiologist and the Clinical Governance Lead for Cardiology at Imperial College Healthcare NHS Trust, with his specialist interests in Coronary (stent implantation) and Structural (TAVI) Intervention alongside General Cardiology.
 He holds the role of Honorary Clinical Senior Lecturer in Cardiovascular Sciences at the National Heart and Lung Institute, Imperial College London.

-Dr Hartley has completed a PhD in cardiovascular sciences in the National Heart and Lung Institute, Imperial College London, which focused on the prediction, detection and treatment of atherosclerotic plaques that are at high risk of future rupture and the culprit for heart attacks.
-His research was supported by a prestigious Wellcome Trust PhD Fellowship.
-Amongst other accolades, he was awarded a Basic Science Registration Grant from the European Society of Cardiology, as well as being a finalist for the British Cardiovascular Intervention Society Young Investigator Award and Royal Society of Medicine Cardiology President’s Prize.
+Dr Hartley completed a PhD in Cardiovascular Sciences in the National Heart and Lung Institute at Imperial College London.
+His field of research focused on the prediction, detection and treatment of high-risk atherosclerotic plaques which lead to heart attacks.
+He was one of very few granted a prestigious fellowship by the Wellcome Trust to fund his PhD research.
+Amongst other accolades, he was awarded a Basic Science Grant from the European Society of Cardiology and was a finalist for both the British Cardiovascular Intervention Society Young Investigator Award and Royal Society of Medicine Cardiology Presidents Prize.

 Expertise